 - 2. a.
-Notwithstanding any provisions of law to the contrary, any public or private institution of higher education, and its trustees, directors, officers, administrators, employees, agents, servants, and volunteers, which in good faith comply with or exceed all applicable public and personal health and safety measures to prevent or mitigate a person's exposure to the virus SARS-CoV-2 or the disease caused by the virus, Coronavirus disease 2019, also referred to as COVID-19, or a related viral strain to that virus or a disease caused by the related viral strain in subsequent years, which are based on guidance, regulations, rules, and administrative orders promulgated by the federal Centers for Disease Control and Prevention, the federal Occupational Safety and Health Administration, the State Departments of Health, Human Services, and Labor and Workforce Development, the Secretary of Higher Education, or any other federal, State or local department, division, commission, board, bureau, agency, or official, as well as applicable Executive Orders or portions of those orders issued by the Governor, shall not be liable in any civil action, or subject to any administrative proceeding concerning professional disciplinary action, or suspension, revocation, refusal to issue or refusal to renew any license, certification, certificate, or permit, as applicable, for any act of commission or omission resulting in damages arising from a person's exposure to SARS-CoV-2, a related viral strain, or disease caused by either one. - b.
-(1) The immunity provided to a public or private institution of higher education, and its trustees, directors, officers, administrators, employees, agents, servants, and volunteers by this section applies in addition to any other available immunity, and applies whether the exposure to SARS-CoV-2, a related viral strain, or disease caused by either one, occurred because the person was required to be on the campus or other property of the institution of higher education, or entered or remained on the campus or other property by express or implied invitation or permission, or exposure occurred at some other place in the course of conducting activities and operations, providing services, or doing volunteer work on behalf of the business as authorized by it. - (2) Nothing in this section shall be deemed to: - (a) grant immunity to any public or private institution of higher education or person causing damage by a willful, wanton, or grossly negligent act of commission or omission; or - (b) affect a worker' compensation claim or award pursuant to any applicable State or federal law.
+Notwithstanding any provisions of law to the contrary, any public or private institution of higher education, and its trustees, directors, officers, administrators, employees, agents, servants, and volunteers, which in good faith reasonably comply with or exceed applicable health and safety measures to prevent or mitigate a person's exposure to the virus SARS-CoV-2 or the disease caused by the virus, Coronavirus disease 2019, also referred to as COVID-19, or a related viral strain to that virus or a disease caused by the related viral strain in subsequent years, which are in effect at the time of an alleged exposure to SARS-CoV-2, a related strain, or disease caused by either one, and which measures are based on guidance, regulations, rules, and administrative orders promulgated by the federal Centers for Disease Control and federal Occupational Safety and the Administration, the State Departments of Health, Human Services, and Labor and Workforce Development, the Secretary of Higher Education, or any other applicable federal or State department, division, commission, board, bureau, or agency, as well as applicable Executive Orders or portions of those orders issued by the Governor, shall not be liable in any civil action, or subject to any administrative proceeding concerning professional disciplinary action, or suspension, revocation, refusal to issue or refusal to renew any license, certification, certificate, or permit, as applicable, for any act of commission or omission resulting in damages arising from a person's exposure to SARS-CoV-2, a related viral strain, or disease caused by either one. - b.
+(1) The immunity provided to a public or private institution of higher education, and its trustees, directors, officers, administrators, employees, agents, servants, and volunteers by this section applies in addition to any other available immunity, and applies whether the exposure to SARS-CoV-2, a related viral strain, or disease caused by either one, occurred because the person was required to be on the campus or other property of the institution of higher education, or entered or remained on the campus or other property by express or implied invitation or permission, or exposure occurred at some other place in the course of conducting activities and operations, providing services, or doing volunteer work on behalf of the business as authorized by it. - (2) Nothing in this section shall be deemed to:

+- (a) grant immunity to any public or private institution of higher education or person causing damage by a willful, wanton, or grossly negligent act of commission or omission; or - (b) affect a worker' compensation claim or award pursuant to any applicable State or federal law.